Linuxfabrik/monitoring-plugins/README.md

-todo
+# Python-based Checks for Icinga

-# Development
+This git repo provides various Python-based check plugins for Nagios compatible monitoring systems like Nagios and Icinga.

-For development, you need to clone the [lib-linux](https://gitlab.com/linuxfabrik-icinga-plugins/lib-linux).
+## Hints

-Make sure that the symbolic link `lib` in this repository points at `lib-linux`.
+To run a check make sure that the symbolic link `lib` points to `lib-linux`, which you have to clone from [lib-linux](https://gitlab.com/linuxfabrik-icinga-plugins/lib-linux).